 The distribution system, consisting of underground water lines, valves, and fire hydrants, continues to grow as new homes and businesses locate in Scappoose.
-We have 2,740 water service meters currently and expect to add about 5 new services this year.
+We have 2,739 water service meters currently and expect to add about 22 new services this year.
 In 2021 the water department performed a comparison test to select a sole source water meter supplier.
-In pilot testing performed by city staff the Kamstrup brand water meter performed the best so the department elected to standardize the water system with that brand.
+In pilot testing, performed by city staff, the Kamstrup brand water meter performed the best.
+So, the department elected to standardize the water system with that brand.
 The new meters were found to be highly accurate with the ability to be read remotely by radio and have a built-in feature to detect water system leaks.
-To date the department has installed approximately 1000 meters with plans to replace another 1500 meters this year.
-Staff anticipates having the system fully updated with radio reads by spring of 2024.
+To date the department has installed approximately 1500 meters with plans to replace another 1000 meters this year.
+Staff anticipates having the system fully updated with radio reads by January 2025.